 Here are some of my favorites:

 Personally, I find these to be extremely helpful when I need a quick healthy dinner but want to keep portions and calories under control.

 I like using these meal prep containers when preparing homemade lean cuisines.

-Another idea, if you want to use a recipe, is to adjust the recipe to less servings.
-Of course you can do this on your own but if you belong to Plan to Eat then this task is made much easier.
+Another idea, if you want to follow a special recipe, is to adjust the recipe to fewer servings.
+Of course, you can do this on your own but if you belong to Plan to Eat, then this task is made much easier!